 Foodies Love Taipei: Budget Eats, Street Food & Local Food DIY

 Remy from Ratatouille would absolutely love food-obsessed Taiwan!
 Taipei alone is pumped with delicious and budget-friendly food options.
-Locals and visitors eat from morning till deep into the night, and every bite automatically sparking that "so delicious!" excitement.
+Locals and visitors eat from morning till deep into the night, and every bite automatically sparks that "so delicious!" excitement.
 This foodie fervor plays out daily in Taipei.

 If you love to eat, don't miss our 2 Days Taipei Food Tour.
 We, your local foodies friends and seasoned travelers, will scour for award-winning Michelin Bib Gourmand, budget eats, night market street food, and classic spots for you.
 You'll savor Bubble Tea, Taiwanese breakfast, braised pork rice, beef noodles, and even get to cook like a local.